LaifsV1/CerlEx/README.md

 - `benchmarks/real_world/` — three Erlang programs taken from public
   repositories: a Chord distributed hash table, a two-phase commit protocol, and Chang--Roberts ring leader election, with output-free variants.
 These were written to be used rather than to exercise a model checker.
-See the paper for sources.
 - `benchmarks/ours/` — written for this work, including two families designed to be adversarial in opposite directions: `alltoall*`, where every process sends to every other before any receives, and `prefix_reuse_*`, where many